shivom-gupta/satf/README.md

 This repository is ment to extract and classify future statements from WARC files.
 It is based on the  [WARC-DL repository](https://github.com/webis-de/WARC-DL/) for extracting data from WARC-files.
 For more information on how to run the basic WARC extraction process, refer to the repository.
-Here we have added our own regular expression based extraction in the [examples section](examples/future_extraction).
-Which extracts single lines that contain the regular expression
+Here we have added our own regular expression based extraction which extracts single lines that contain the regular expression
 ```regexp
 "in the future|In the future"
 ```